-Table 12-5: RS232 Configuration > MODBUS
+Table 11-5: RS232 Configuration > MODBUS

-Field Description General IP List Dial This allows access to the Modbus IP Address using the first two digits of the dial string.
-For example, ATDT1234567 would imply ID index 12 on the Modbus Address list and use the associated IP Address as the destination.
-Options are: • Disable (default) ■ Enable You can also use an AT command to configure this field.
-See IPL on page 591.
-Address List Add Modbus IP addresses.
-See MODBUS Address List on page 367.
-Variable MODBUS Variable Type Sets the Modbus Variant type (RTU ID data-type in a modbus-variant protocol).
-This parameter is used when the Mode Default (see MD on page 589) is set to 63.
-It defines the data-type of the RTU ID in Modbus-like protocol data packets.
-MODBUS ID Offset Sets the Modbus (Variable mode) offset in the data of where the Modbus ID starts.
+Field Description MODBUS ID Offset Sets the Modbus (Variable mode) offset in the data of where the Modbus ID starts.
 Options are 0 (default) - 255 Variable Length Sets the length (in bytes) of the RTU ID in a Modbus Variant protocol.
 Options are 1 (default) - 5 Variable Mask (hex) Sets the Modbus Variant ID Mask.
 This is the 16-bit hex mask to use when extracting the ID.
-This parameter is used when the Mode Default (see MD on page 589) is set to hex 63.
+This parameter is used when the Mode Default (see MD on page 518) is set to hex 63.
 Radio Keying Enabled Enable MDS Radio transceiver keying.
 Radio keying is designed to assert CTS when a packet is received, delay the time as specified, send the data out of the serial port, wait the same amount of time, drop CTS.
 This way the CTS signal can be used to key a transmitter on and give it time to reach its power level before data is sent to it.
 Delay interval is specified in S221.
 Options are: Enable Disable (default)